 The difference between a care home and a retirement village

-As many enter the later stages of their life, they often need either extra care, help and support and want to be around those in a similar situation or position to them from an age and health perspective.
-There are a multitude of options when this happens but in this article we are going to focus on the difference between a care home and a retirement village, and what may be more appropriate given an individual’s particular circumstance.
+As many adults enter the later stages of their life, they often need either extra care, help and support and want to be around those in a similar situation or position to them from an age and health perspective.

-A care home is a residential home where (usually elderly) residents live who need help and care with every day activities on a daily basis, whereas retirement villages are larger developments built specifically for older people who usually want to live with more independence.
+A care home is a residential home where (usually elderly) residents live who need help and care with everyday activities on a daily basis, whereas retirement villages are larger developments built specifically for older people who usually want to live with more independence.

 Which is more appropriate and what are the pros and cons of each?
 The answer will differ depending on individual circumstances so here are some key deciding factors: